The NCWorks Commission is enabled and led by federal legislation and state-level strategic plans.

 The plan was developed by workforce partners (NC Commerce, North Carolina Community College System, and NC Department of Health and Human Services) in accordance with federal plan requirements from the US Department of Labor.

-Workforce Development Boards plans and oversees local workforce programs in their respective areas.
+Workforce Development Boards plan and oversee local workforce programs in their respective areas.

 NCWorks is a partnership between education and workforce agencies in the public and private sectors.
 The strong relationships between these partners enable us to connect job seekers to employers.
 NCWorks is made possible through the following groups:

 As a member of the commission, you are invited to the annual NCWorks Partnership Conference, where you can learn best practices and network with workforce professionals from across the state.
-To register or learn more information, visit the NCWorks Training Center's conference website.
+To register or learn more, contact Catherine Moga Bryant at Catherine.firstname.lastname@example.org.